-Idaho Mastery Education is a student-centered learning system that promotes relevant learning while allowing flexibility in both time and teaching methods, where student success is the only option.
+Idaho Mastery Education is a student-centered learning system, codified in Idaho law, that promotes relevant learning while allowing flexibility in both time and teaching methods, where student success is the only option.

 Student-Centered Learning Through Mastery